Lions agree to terms with Saints' Dan Campbell to be coach | Taiwan News | 2021/01/21

-The Detroit Lions have agreed to terms with Dan Campbell to be their coach.
+The Detroit Lions have landed the coach they coveted from the start of their search, agreeing to terms with Dan Campbell.

 “With more than 20 years of experience as both a coach and player in the National Football League, Dan knows the rigors of professional football and what it takes to be successful,” team owner Sheila Ford Hamp said in a statement.
 “He will help promote the culture we want to establish across our organization, while also bringing with him high energy, a respect for the game and an identity with which everyone can align themselves.”